macloo/github-howto-and-github-desktop/git_branches/README.md

 ## Hands-on: Find out how a branch works

 This will only take a few minutes.
 Use any GitHub repo you already have on your computer.
 Make sure the repo has at least one file in it.
+Make sure everything is committed.

 Open the repo folder in your Finder or File Explorer on your computer.
 You should see only the files inside the repo.